grafana/grafana/docs/sources/explore/_index.md

 Explore consists of a toolbar, a query editor, the ability to add multiple queries, a query history and a query inspector that provides detailed statistics about your query.

-**Toolbar** - Provides quick access to frequently used tools and settings.
+- **Toolbar** - Provides an Outline and quick access to frequently used tools and settings.

-**Query editor** - Interface where you construct the query for a specific data source.
+- **Query editor** - Interface where you construct the query for a specific data source.
 Query editor elements differ based on data source.
 In order to run queries across multiple data sources you need to select **Mixed** from the data source picker.

-**+ Add query** - Add additional queries.
+- **+Add query** - Add additional queries.

-**Query inspector** - Provides detailed statistics regarding your query.
+- **Query inspector** - Provides detailed statistics regarding your query.
 Inspector functions as a kind of debugging tool that "inspects" your query.
 It provides query statistics under **Stats**, request response time under **Query**, data frame details under **{} JSON**, and the shape of your data under **Data**.